Sam-Rowe/Concurrency-Example/code/sensitive.md

-Changes to files in this folder will trigger a workflow.
+# Changes to files in this folder will trigger a workflow.

 Change 1

 Change 2

 Change 3

+Change 4